ImperialCollegeLondon/FINESSE/docs/hardware_sets.md

 # Hardware sets

 Hardware sets are collections of hardware device types along with their associated parameters.
-They are used in FROG to represent a particular hardware rig (e.g. FROG or UNIRAS), so that users can easily swap between them.
+They are used in FROG to represent a particular hardware rig (e.g. FINESSE or UNIRAS), so that users can easily swap between them.
 FROG comes with some built in configurations, but users can also define their own, either for convenience during testing or to build on FROG's functionality.